 Sociology focuses on Education, Families and Households, Crime and Deviance and Mass Media as well as research methods and sociological theories.

 BTEC Business is also delivered at Key Stage 5.
 This provides students with the opportunity to cover a wide range of Business related topics including finance, recruitment and account management.

 Business A level focuses on topics ranging from marketing and people, managing business activities, making business decisions and strategic operations, and exploring global businesses.
 Our students will be assessed on understanding, analysis, evaluation and strategy, enabling students to develop their understanding of the core concepts and to take a strategic view of business opportunities and issues to make key business decisions.

 Economics involves the study of both Micro and Macroeconomics with Microeconomics focusing on individual markets; how they work, how they may fail and what the government can do to intervene.
 Macroeconomics takes a much broader perspective of the whole economy; for example looking at what government objectives may be and how to attain these for measures such as economic growth and unemployment.

 Politics A-level focuses on the political systems of the UK and US as well as core political ideologies including, socialism, conservatism and nationalism.

 Grouping and Setting

-History and Geography, Religious Studies and PSHE are all taught in mixed ability form groups at Key Stage 3.
-At GCSE, mixed ability lessons continue in Geography and History.
+Geography, History, Religious Studies and PSHE are all taught in mixed ability form groups at Key Stage 3.
+At GCSE, mixed ability lessons continue in Geography, History and Religious Studies, with Core Religious Studies lessons taught in English sets.
 Business Studies GCSE and Business BTEC are also taught in mixed ability classes.
-GCSE Religious Studies classes are placed into sets in line with their English classes.
 At A-level, all Humanities subjects are taught in mixed ability classes.

-Gifted and Talented students are able to develop their skills by participating in study groups, joining extra-curricular clubs, taking part in a variety of trips and studying critical thinking.
+Gifted and Talented students are able to develop their skills by participating in study groups, joining extra-curricular clubs, and engaging in higher level study tasks.